 Now a California girl and seasoned performer, Rosa enjoys playing any gig she can get, from bars and coffee shops to farmer's markets and wineries.
 In 2011 she co-founded the folkpop band Hunters with Will Decher and over the course of five years, released three albums.
 The most recent is We All Go Up the Mountain Alone Together, which features songs about life, love, PTSD, ghost towns and modern-day Minotaurs.
+Take a listen below:

 In late 2015 Rosa took a break from Hunters to focus on her second solo album, Love Letters.
 It was recorded in a leaky room with a view of San Francisco Bay, as Rosa's first baby grew in her womb, forming limbs and synapses and eyes and ears.
 The songs are all love letters in some form or another, some literal, some metaphorical.
 One is inspired by a character from the show Orange is the New Black.
 Another explains how Rosa's daughter earned the name Itasca.